 Definition: A Likert scale is a unidimensional scale that researchers use to collect respondents’ attitudes and opinions.
 Researchers often use this psychometric scale to understand the views and perspectives towards a brand, product, or target market.
 Different variations of Likert scales are focused directly on measuring people’s opinions, such as the Guttman scale, Bogardus scale, and Thurstone scale.
 Psychologist Rensis Likert established a distinction between a scale that materializes from a collection of responses to a group of items (maybe 8 or more).
 Responses are measured in a range of values.

-An example of the Likert Scale is if an organization would like to collect feedback on a product from a respondent, they could deploy a Likert Scale question in the form of a dichotomous option question framed as “The product was a good purchase” with the options listed as agree or disagree.
-The other way to frame this question is “Please state your satisfaction level with the products” and the options ranging from very dissatisfied to very satisfied.
+For example, to collect product feedback, the researcher uses a Likert Scale question in the form of a dichotomous option question.
+He/ she frames the question as “The product was a good purchase” with the options listed as agree or disagree.
+The other way to frame this question is, “Please state your satisfaction level with the products,” and the options ranging from very dissatisfied to very satisfied.

 Learn more: Thurstone vs Guttman Scale

 The Likert scale has become a favorite among researchers to collect opinions about customer satisfaction or employee satisfaction.
 You can divide this scale primarily into two major types:

 - Even Likert Scale

 Researchers use even Likert scales to collect extreme feedback without providing a neutral option.